JoshLabs/ngx-stringformat/README.md

   }
   ```

-## Use stringFormat for string formatting
+## How to use use stringFormat pipe for string formatting

 ### Typescript